Hrshhh/TransactHub-MarketPlace-using-Stripe/README.md

-TEMPLATE FOR MARKETPLACE WEBSITES USING STRIPE
+TEMPLATE FOR MARKETPLACE WEBSITES USING STRIPE.

 Basic Template of Marketplace Websites created using Stripe payment gateway, using Stripe onboarding Link.
 One Can create various Marketplace websites following this template